Web

 - admin: true

-Any order is fine, and the value can be anything, EXCEPT for admin, the value must be true
+Any order is fine, and the value can be anything, EXCEPT for admin, the value must be true.

 The question here is, is it possible for us to modify the response header to meet the conditions?

-function that allows us to inject our input to the response headers!
+Well, thanks to / endpoint there is a default function that allows us to inject our input to the response headers!

 1 |